You’re going to love our list of missionary books my kids can’t put down!

 Rarely can our family be found without a great missionary book in hand.
 But it hasn’t always been that way.

-When I was growing up, we gave money every year to the Lottie Moon Christmas offering.
+When I was growing up, we gave money every year to the Lottie Moon Christmas Offering.
 I don’t remember ever knowing what that meant or where the money was going, but I know we gave proudly.
 I’m sure there were missionaries our church gave to, but I just don’t recall knowing about any until well into adulthood.
-And honestly, I wasn’t too concerned about my lack of knowledge in this area.
+Honestly, I wasn’t too concerned about my lack of knowledge in this area.

 I didn’t know what I was missing.